-- Restrict mowing to one (1) mower width or "swath" (typically 10-12 feet wide) located immediately next to the pavement edge. - Increase mowing width to meet the requirements of specific conditions, including: - Sight line areas at intersections and cross-overs - Areas with a narrow right-of-way strip - o Areas with weed infestations

-- Mow cleanly around guardrail out to a distance of 18 inches to reduce potential for trapping sand, snow, and dirt. - Mow in smooth lines that follow the landform and site features. - See the Roadside Zones Diagram for additional information.
+- Restrict mowing to one (1) mower width or "swath" (typically 10-12 feet wide) located immediately next to the pavement edge. - Mow around guardrail out to a distance of 18 inches to reduce potential for trapping sand, snow, and dirt. - Adjust mowing width to meet the requirements of specific conditions, including: - Sight line areas at intersections and crossovers - Areas with a narrow right-of-way strip - Areas with weed infestations - Mow in smooth lines that follow the landform and site features. - See the Roadside Zones Diagram for additional information on mowing width.